MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-679-Fisheries-Exclusive-Economic-Zone-off-Alaska/subpart-B-Management-Measures/section-679.28.md

 (B) *Collection area.* A collection area is a place where the observer, or vessel crew under the observer's guidance, collects fish as they come off the line or are removed from pots.
 It must be located where the observer can see the gear when it leaves the water.
 Where exposed to wind or seas, it must be equipped with a railing at least 1.0 m high and grating or other non-slip material.

+(9) *Observer deck sampling station.* Motherships and catcher/processors subject to § 679.120 must be equipped with a deck sampling station that meets the following requirements:

+(i) *Accessibility.* All equipment required for an observer deck sampling station must be available to the observer at all times when halibut deck sorting.

+(ii) *Location.* The observer deck sampling station must be located adjacent to the point of discard.

+(iii) *Work space.* The observer must be able to stand upright in front of the table.

+(iv) *Table* - (A) *Size.* The observer deck sampling station must include a table at least 0.6 m deep, 1.2 m wide, and 0.9 m high, and no more than 1.1 m high.
+The entire surface area of the table must be available for use by the observer.
+The table must be secured to the deck when halibut deck sorting.
+The table must be constructed to prevent fish from sliding off.

+(B) *Length measuring device.* The table must have a NMFS-approved length measuring device secured to the surface of the table.

+(v) *Single pathway.* There must be a single pathway for halibut to be conveyed to the observer deck sampling station.
+All halibut sorted on deck must pass over the observer table.
+There must be a single point of discard after the observer deck sampling station visible to the observer.
+Halibut too large to be lifted to the table may be measured on deck.

-(9) *Inspection of the observer sampling station.* Each observer sampling station must be inspected and approved by NMFS prior to its use for the first time and then one time each year within 12 months of the date of the most recent inspection with the following exceptions: If the observer sampling station is moved or if the space or equipment available to the observer is reduced or removed when use of the observer sampling station is required, the observer sampling station inspection report issued under this section is no longer valid, and the observer sampling station must be reinspected and approved by NMFS.
+(10) *Inspection of the observer sampling station.* Each observer sampling station must be inspected and approved by NMFS prior to its use for the first time and then once each year within 12 months of the most recent inspection with the following exceptions: If the observer sampling station is moved or if the space or equipment available to the observer is reduced or removed when use of the observer sampling station is required, the Observer Sampling Station Inspection Report issued under this section is no longer valid, and the observer sampling station must be reinspected and approved by NMFS.
 Inspection of the observer sampling station is in addition to inspection of the at-sea scales by an authorized scale inspector required at paragraph (b)(2) of this section.

 (i) *How does a vessel owner arrange for an observer sampling station inspection?* The vessel owner must submit an Inspection Request for Observer Sampling Station with all the information fields accurately filled in to NMFS by fax (206-526-4066) or emailing (*station.inspections@noaa.gov*) at least 10 working days in advance of the requested date of inspection.
-The request form is available on the NMFS Alaska Region Web site at *http://alaskafisheries.noaa.gov.*
+The request form is available on the NMFS Alaska Region Web site at *https://alaskafisheries.noaa.gov.*

 (ii) Where will Observer sampling station inspections be conducted?
 Inspections will be conducted on vessels tied up at docks in Kodiak, Alaska, Dutch Harbor, Alaska, and in the Puget Sound area of Washington State.

-(iii) *Observer sampling station inspection report.* An observer sampling station inspection report, valid for 12 months from the date it is signed by NMFS, will be issued to the vessel owner if the observer sampling station meets the requirements in this paragraph (d).
-The vessel owner must maintain a current observer sampling station inspection report on board the vessel at all times when the vessel is required to provide an observer sampling station approved for use under this paragraph (d).
-The observer sampling station inspection report must be made available to the observer, NMFS personnel, or to an authorized officer upon request.
+(iii) *Observer Sampling Station Inspection Report.* An Observer Sampling Station Inspection Report will be issued by NMFS to the vessel owner if the observer sampling station meets the requirements in this paragraph (d).
+The vessel owner must maintain a current Observer Sampling Station Inspection Report on board the vessel at all times when the vessel is required to provide an observer sampling station approved for use under this paragraph (d).
+The Observer Sampling Station Inspection Report must be made available to the observer, NMFS personnel, or to an authorized officer upon request.

+(A) *Deck Sorting.* An Observer Sampling Station Inspection Report issued to the owner of a vessel participating in halibut deck sorting as described at § 679.120 will indicate the time limit for halibut deck sorting activities.
+Considerations used by NMFS to determine the time limit for halibut deck sorting include, but are not limited to, deck space and configuration, and best available halibut viability information.

+(B) [Reserved].

 (e) *Video Monitoring System Requirements* - (1) *What requirements must a vessel owner and operator comply with for a video monitoring system?* (i) The system must have sufficient data storage capacity to store all video data from an entire trip.
 Each frame of stored video data must record a time/date stamp in Alaska local time (A.l.t.).